 Spencer was the choreographer for the critically acclaimed Broadway revival of Spring Awakening.
 This re-imagined production originated in Los Angeles with Deaf West Theater.
 He was nominated for a Drama Desk, Outer Critics Circle, and Astaire Award for the shows run on Broadway, and won both the Los Angeles Ovation Award and The Los Angeles Drama Critics Circle Award.

-Spencer’s Regional Theatre credits include Circus in Winter (Goodspeed), Two Gentlemen of Verona: A Rock Opera (Shakespeare Theatre Company) Oliver!
-(Human Race Theatre) World Of Color (Disneyland) On A Clear Day (MTW Director/Choregrapher) Sleepless in Seattle (Pasadena Playhouse) For The Record: Baz Luhrmann (Light Nightclub Las Vegas) The Wedding Singer (MTW) Princess and Pirates (The Kirk Douglas Director/Choreographer) Saturday Night Fever (Royal Caribbean Productions) two original shows for Disney’s newest cruise ship The Fantasy, and Broadway By The Year at Town Hall in NYC.
+Spencer’s Regional Theatre credits include Circus in Winter (Goodspeed), Two Gentlemen of Verona: A Rock Opera (Shakespeare Theatre Company), Oliver!
+(Human Race Theatre), World Of Color (Disneyland), On A Clear Day (MTW Director/Choreographer), Sleepless in Seattle (Pasadena Playhouse), For The Record: Baz Luhrmann (Light Nightclub Las Vegas), The Wedding Singer (MTW), Princess and Pirates (The Kirk Douglas Director/Choreographer), Saturday Night Fever (Royal Caribbean Productions), two original shows for Disney’s newest cruise ship The Fantasy, and Broadway By The Year at Town Hall in New York City.

 Spencer is on the board of the Dizzy Feet Foundation and a proud faculty member of Broadway Dreams Foundation.
 After spending 17 years growing up in New York City, Spencer has moved his home base to Los Angeles.
 He now appreciates the best of what both coasts offer, and enjoys the sunset ocean views in California as much as the big city lights and energy of Manhattan.
 He loves collecting mid-century furniture and Art and if he weren’t directing and choreographing he would work in interior design.
 In his down time you can catch him at Equinox, hiking, searching the local flea markets, or relaxing at brunch with friends.